-The days after a sheep and wool festival (or any large event) are ones which can cause a range of emotion.
-While I didn’t make it up to Rhinebeck this year, today I gathered a few of my favourite tips for recovering from a large creative event.
+The days after a sheep and wool festival (or any large event) are ones which can cause a range of emotions.
+Today, the day after Rhinebeck is one of work and recovery.
+To help you process, I gathered a few of my favorite tips for recovering from a large creative event.

 My Number One Tip – Pause

 There are a few post-event emotions that seem to occur whether you’re a first-time attendee or have years of shows under your belt.
 You’re likely exhausted, exhilarated, excited, and overwhelmed all at once.

 Perhaps like me you are introverted and enjoy a routine schedule.
 You find it challenging to get back to the day to day after a large social event.

 On days like today I carve extra time to for myself in the morning before I attempt to settle into my workday.
 I recommend at least 5 minutes and think 15 is even better.
 I like to sit in quiet contemplation, please do this however is best for you1.

 These events can be overstimulating, and I’ve found that pausing before taking time to formally process allows for it to be done in a more meaningful manner.
 Why?
 The pause allows a bit of distance to take place both cognitively and temporally, yet not too long that details are forgotten.
 My experience is that this allows me to write the details that will prove relevant later.
 When I skip this step, I find there are larger gaps in my records than exist otherwise.

 Three additional tips for Processing your Sheep and Wool Experience

 - Write it down.
 It’s an established fact that I love notebooks.
 So much so that I offer some of my favorites in my shop2.
 As I process the event, I first focus on bold strokes in a first pass.
 These are the basic details.
 Who, what, where, and whys.